Jingjing-NLP/VOLT/README.md

     python3 spm/spm_encoder.py --model spm.model --inputs target_file --outputs spmout/target.file --output_format piece #optional if your task does not contain target texts
   ```

 * The last step is to use the segmented texts for downstream tasks.
 You can use the repo [Fairseq](https://github.com/pytorch/fairseq) for training and evaluation.
 We also upload the training and evaluation code in path "examples/".
+Notice: For a comparison of BLEU, you need to do "remove-bpe" operations for the generated texts.

 # Examples

 We have given several examples in path "examples/", including En-De translation, En-Fr translation, multilingual translation, and En-De translation without joint vocabularies.